 Change of Address

-form on the appropriate County Property Appraiser’s website and return directly to them as the Property Appraiser is responsible for processing address changes.
+If you did not receive a property tax bill in November or if your address differs from the one shown on your tax bill, please complete the property mailing address change request form on the appropriate County Property Appraiser’s website and return directly to them as the Property Appraiser is responsible for processing address changes.
 It is imperative that the property appraiser have your actual mailing address, rather than your investment property address, as otherwise you will not receive any of the communications they mail out!

 Penalty Interests/Fees for Late Payments